UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 [alice@c4-n3:job=417808 ~]$ module load rstudio-server-controller
 [alice@c4-n3:job=417808 ~]$ rsc start
 ```
-If you are happy to use the default version of R in the CBI Softare Repository, then:
+If you are happy to use the default version of R in the CBI Software Repository, then:

 ```sh
 [alice@c4-n3:job=417808 ~]$ module load CBI rstudio-server-controller